-This is in addition to any relevant provisions in the Australian Space (Launches and Returns) Act 2018 (AUS).
+This is in addition to any relevant provisions of the Australian Space (Launches and Returns) Act 2018 (AUS).

-Space activities undertaken in US territory by US citizens or foreign nationals are regulated by the Commercial Space Launch Activities legislation Title 51 of the US Code, Chapter 509 (USA) consistent with US international obligations.
+Space activities undertaken in US territory by US citizens or foreign nationals are regulated by the Commercial Space Launch Activities Legislation Title 51 of the US Code, Chapter 509 (USA) consistent with US international obligations.
 These statutory requirements are implemented under the Federal Aviation Administration (FAA) Commercial Space Transportation Regulations Title 14 Code of Federal Regulations (CFR), Chapter III (USA).
-The US government undertakes in the National Space Transportation Policy 2013 (USA) to improve the US commercial space launch industry by encouraging innovation, entrepreneurship, a closer relationship between government and private industry, and international competition; this is reflected in US space activity legislation and regulations.
+The US government is committed, via the National Space Transportation Policy 2013 (USA), to improve the US commercial space launch industry by encouraging innovation, entrepreneurship, a closer relationship between government and private industry, and international competition.
+These broad objectives are reflected in US space activity legislation and regulations.

 United States space law overview

-The National Space Transportation Policy 2013 (USA) which was issued by President Obama on 21 November 2013, is the most recent policy document providing the US federal departments and agencies guidance on the development and use of commercial and governmental space transportation systems.
+The National Space Transportation Policy 2013 (USA), issued by President Obama on 21 November 2013, is the most recent policy document providing US federal departments and agencies guidance on the development and use of commercial and governmental space transportation systems.
 This policy updates the National Space Policy of 2010 (USA).

-The main focus of the 2013 policy is to ensure that space remains accessible to the US which is consistent with its national interests and national security.
-In addition to this primary objective, the US is also committed to improving the US launch industry by encouraging innovation, entrepreneurship, a closer relationship between government and private industry and international competition.
+The main focus of the 2013 policy is to ensure that space remains accessible to the US, so as to enable its ongoing fulfilment of national space-related interests and security objectives.
+The 2013 policy is also designed to promote the ongoing development and operation of US launch industry by encouraging innovation, entrepreneurship, a closer relationship between government and private industry to surpass international competition.

 The main legislative document which governs commercial space launch activities in the US is the Commercial Space Launch Activities – Title 51 of the US Code, Chapter 509 (USA).